markgoho/gideon-labs/hugo/content/for-sale/terex-l600-crawler-loader.md

 This is a 6-in-line 4-stroke diesel.
 6000 hours.

 Have many extra filters, parts manual, service manual, parts, and hydraulic kits for rebuilding bucket cylinders, new batteries (1-month-old), new battery enclosure, many new hoses, tracks are new with maybe 10-15 hours on them.
 Can push over a 30-inch tree without digging it out.
 The bucket is 3 yards.
-There are no leaks and the engine runs fine.
+There are minor leaks and the engine runs fine.

 Price $20800